anoma/nspec/docs/arch/node/types/engine_behaviour.juvix.md

     - related, other features, in particular
       - concurrency of several tasks
       - cf. one "thread" for each mailbox
-    - message send, engiene spawn, and timer updates, could also be monadic
+    - message send, engine spawn, and timer updates, could also be monadic

 It is allowed to have several actions executed.[^1]